-English Church Architecture -
+English Church Architecture.

-NORTH CADBURY, St. Michael (ST 615 270) (November 2008)
+NORTH CADBURY, St. Michael (ST 615 270),

 Except in the porches, the chancel E. wall and clerestory, all windows to the early fifteenth century parts of the building are three-light and supermullioned (although the chancel windows are larger), and both the lights and the sublights are everywhere cinquefoil-cusped.
 The cinquefoil-cusping of sublights (as opposed to trefoil-cusping) is almost always a sign of prestigious work before c.
 1460 and can be seen also, for example, at St. John's, Yeovil, in this county (built c.
-1380 under the direction of the great William Wynford, master mason of Winchester Cathedral when the nave there was designed and built), and at St. Edmund's, Southwold (between c.
-1399 - 1413), and St. Mary's, Bury St. Edmunds (between c.
-1424-33), both in Suffolk.
-As for the use of supermullioned tracery here, that was unusual across much of southwest England from the outset of Perpendicular times, with alternate tracery - as seen at St. John's, Yeovil - being preferred instead, and Kenneth Wickham's attempt to explain the use of supermullioned tracery here (in his book "Churches of Somerset", pub.
-Phoenix House Ltd., 1952) as precursory to the later development of the more typical Somerset style, does not fit the facts of the case: rather, it seems more likely to suggest the master mason was not a local man.
-The five-light E. window to the chancel (shown in the internal photograph, above right), however, is almost an amalgam of the two styles, for the while the mullions between the main lights here do continue to the window head (save for a split "Y" at the top of the lower tier of sublights), they are nevertheless reduced in section, leaving the thicker supermullions rising from the apices of the lights below, to provide the main vertical emphasis.
-The clerestory windows are four-centred and untraceried, as necessitated by the shorter vertical space available for them, and the two, two-light windows in the upper storey of the diagonally-buttressed porches (as can be seen in the photograph of the N. porch, left, and of the S. porch, top left) have simple reticulated tracery, leaving the crocketed ogee-arched outer doorways, the blank cinquefoil-cusped arches above and to either side, and the niches for statues between the windows, to create the distinctly grand impression that these porches present.
-The porches, like the nave and chancel, are also very tall and topped with a plain parapet, which is austere but imposing, and the porches are decorated internally with dissimilar lierne vaults.
+1380 under the direction of the great William Wynford, master mason of Winchester Cathedral when the nave there was designed and built).
+As for the use of supermullioned tracery here, that was unusual across much of southwest England from the onset of Perpendicular times, with alternate tracery being preferred instead (see the glossary for an explanation of these terms), and since Kenneth Wickham's attempt to explain the use of supermullioned tracery (The Churches of Somerset, p.
+37) as precursory to the later development of the more typical Somerset style, does not really fit the facts of the case, it seems equally or more likely the master mason was not a local man.
+The five-light E. window to the chancel (shown in the internal photograph, above left), however, is almost an amalgam of the two styles, for while the mullions between the main lights here do continue to the window head (save for a split 'Y's at the top of the lower tier of sublights), they are nevertheless reduced in section, leaving the thicker supermullions rising from the apices of the lights below, to provide the main vertical emphasis.
+The clerestory windows are four-centred and untraceried, as necessitated by the shorter vertical space available for them, and the two, two-light windows in the upper storey of the diagonally-buttressed porches (as seen in the photograph of the S. porch in the second photograph above left, and of the N. porch in the second photograph above right) have simple reticulated tracery, leaving the crocketed ogee-arched outer doorways, the blank arcading above and to either side, and the niches for statues between the windows, to create the distinctly grand impression that these porches present.
+They, like the nave and chancel, are also tall and topped with a plain parapet, and inside they are provided with dissimilar lierne vaults.

-The attractive nave roof (shown below left, viewed from the west), which is presumably contemporary with the clerestory, is of a type rather better seen at nearby Queen Camel, though the work is probably seventy or eighty years later.
-The nave roof at North Cadbury is low-pitched with king posts rising from cambered tie beams, spandrels above filled with eight openwork trefoil-cusped arches, and carved floral bosses decorating the intersections of the intermediate principal rafters with the halfway purlin and the beam at the ridge.
-The bench ends appear to postdate the roof by over a century, to judge from one, dated "1538": They feature a number of rustic scenes, including a man following a horse, a pier, and a cross-looking woman carrying a child (illustrated from left to right, below right).
-The church is without a rood screen.
+The attractive nave roof (shown above, viewed from the west), which is presumably contemporary with the clerestory, is of a type rather better seen at nearby Queen Camel, though the work there is probably seventy or eighty years later.
+Here it is low-pitched with king posts rising from cambered tie beams, spandrels above filled with eight openwork trefoil-cusped arches, and carved floral bosses decorating the intersections of the intermediate principal rafters with the halfway purlin and the ridge beam.
+The bench ends appear to postdate the roof by over a century, to judge from one, dated '1538': They feature a number of rustic scenes, including a flautist, a man following a horse, and a cross-looking woman carrying a child (illustrated below, from left to right).